bsanyi/paxos_kv/README.md

     PaxosKV.put(key, value, bucket: MyApp.MyBucket)
     PaxosKV.get(key, bucket: MyApp.MyBucket)

-The `pid: ...` and `bucket: ...` options can be combined.
+The `pid: ...`, `node: ...` and `bucket: ...` options can be combined.
 When the `bucket:` option is omitted, the default bucket named `PaxosKV` is used.

 ## Configuration

-`PaxosKV` has only one meaningful parameter to set, and that is the size of your BEAM cluster.
+`PaxosKV` has only one meaningful parameter to set, and that is the ideal size of your BEAM cluster.
+(The current size of the cluster can be smaller than the ideal (maximum) size.)

 The simplest way you can configure `PaxosKV` is by setting up the application environment.
 The default cluster size is `3`, so if you want to set it, for